reiniscimurs/DRL-robot-navigation/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Bug report
+name: Issue
-about: Create a report to help us improve
+about: Issue template
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior: